Ddystopia/rfcs/text/0000-local-default-generic-bounds-v2.md

 - [ ] How to display it in Rustdoc
 - [ ] Should we allow default `!` bounds?
 What would it mean?
 - [ ] Maybe use the term "implicit" instead of "default".
+- [ ] Should we allow `Sized`.
+- [ ] Maybe have 4 different attributes for more fine-grained control?

 # Shiny future we are working towards